Day 31: What Now? {Decluttering From A To Z} | From Overwhelmed to Organized: Day 31: What Now? {Decluttering From A To Z}

 How Did You Do in the Decluttering From A To Z Challenge?

-There were 2 common comments I read this month about the Decluttering From A To Z challenge:
+There are 2 common comments I read or hear about the Decluttering From A To Z challenge:

 1. You found items to declutter that you hadn't thought about decluttering before.